geerlingguy/ansible-role-security/README.md

 A list of users who should be added to the sudoers file so they can run any command as root (via `sudo`) either without a password or requiring a password for each command, respectively.

+    security_fail2ban_enabled: true

+Wether to install/enable `fail2ban`.
+You might not want to use fail2ban if you're already using some other service for login and intrusion detection (e.g. [ConfigServer](http://configserver.com/cp/csf.html)).

     security_autoupdate_enabled: true

 Whether to install/enable `yum-cron` (RedHat-based systems) or `unattended-upgrades` (Debian-based systems).
 System restarts will not happen automatically in any case, and automatic upgrades are no excuse for sloppy patch and package management, but automatic updates can be helpful as yet another security measure.

+### AutoUpdates specific to Debian based distributions

     security_autoupdate_blacklist: []